MystenLabs/deepbookv3/packages/deepbook/move-docs/pool.md

 ## Function `place_limit_order`

 Place a limit order to the order book.
-1. Refresh the state.
-2. Transfer any settled funds from the pool to the account.
+1. Transfer any settled funds from the pool to the account.
-3. Match the order against the order book if possible.
+2. Match the order against the order book if possible.
-4. Transfer balances for the executed quantity as well as the remaining quantity.
+3. Transfer balances for the executed quantity as well as the remaining quantity.
-5. Assert for any order restrictions.
+4. Assert for any order restrictions.
-6. If there is remaining quantity, inject the order into the order book.
+5. If there is remaining quantity, inject the order into the order book.
-7. Return the Order object.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="pool.md#0x0_pool_place_limit_order">place_limit_order</a>&lt;BaseAsset, QuoteAsset&gt;(self: &<b>mut</b> <a href="pool.md#0x0_pool_Pool">pool::Pool</a>&lt;BaseAsset, QuoteAsset&gt;, <a href="account.md#0x0_account">account</a>: &<b>mut</b> <a href="account.md#0x0_account_Account">account::Account</a>, proof: &<a href="account.md#0x0_account_TradeProof">account::TradeProof</a>, client_order_id: u64, order_type: u8, price: u64, quantity: u64, is_bid: bool, expire_timestamp: u64, <a href="dependencies/sui-framework/clock.md#0x2_clock">clock</a>: &<a href="dependencies/sui-framework/clock.md#0x2_clock_Clock">clock::Clock</a>, ctx: &<b>mut</b> <a href="dependencies/sui-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>): <a href="order.md#0x0_order_Order">order::Order</a>